KS4 Options Guidance

 The Department for Education have created a measure called Progress 8, to judge schools and students based on your attainment level when you start at the Academy.

-We use this measure to develop a target grade for students and make sure that target is stretching.
+We use this measure to develop a target grade for each student and make sure that target is stretching.
 It should be noted that this is not your destiny, targets can be raised.
-It will take dedication and hard work to reach your target and how hard you study will be the determining factor at GCSE.
+It will take dedication and hard work to reach your target and how hard you study will determine the results you achieve.

-In the information provided on the sheet alongside this booklet, you will see your target grade.
+Your Progress Report will provide you with your target grade, and your most recent judgements.
 These are based on government predictions and whether staff think that you are performing in a way which is above, below or at this standard.
-For academic subjects, these targets are based on the 9-1 methodology which has replaced the old A*-G grading system in the last few years.
+For academic subjects, these targets are based on grades 9-1 which have replaced the old A*-G grading system in the last few years.
 Please seek guidance from staff if you would like the 9-1 system to be explained to you.
 You have also been assessed on your progress against competencies in Literacy for Life.

 Departments will have different ways of determining if students are currently on track to achieve these grades, based on test data, classwork, end of year examinations and staff professional judgement.